rinals/Proj3-grp4-Mentalhealth_Tech/README.md

 Running on http://127.0.0.1:5000
 This address is important and is used in the client when making API requests e.g. const apiUrl = 'http://127.0.0.1:5000/' + section;

+#### Word cloud
+The word cloud images are generated using javascript d3 library. d3 randomly places the words in different locations within the image, due to this the image will look slightly different each time we click on the menu item.

+d3 cloud library issues:
+https://unpkg.com/d3-cloud/build/d3.layout.cloud.js can sometimes fail to download when HTML page is opened.
+To mitigate this we downloaded the javascript file into our repository in 'server/static/js'